alxtsg/WebHost/README.md

 * `rootDirectory`: Root directory of the static files.
 Default is `web`.
 * `errorPage`: Path of the HTML file to be sent when requested file cannot be found (i.e. [HTTP 404](http://en.wikipedia.org/wiki/HTTP_404)).
 Default is `web/404.html`.
+* `isBehindReverseProxy`: Boolean value indicates whether WebHost is placed behind a reverse proxy.
+Default is `false`.
 * `tls`: TLS options for HTTPS.
     * `cert`: Path of server certificate file.
 Default is `certificates/server.crt`.
     * `key`: Path of server private key.
 Default is `certificates/server.key`.